 To achieve meaningful results, you should use a clustering algorithm tailored to the market environment.
-This means that the algorithm must be able to compute the amount and type of data in a time-efficient manner to produce accurate results.
+It means that the algorithm must compute the amount and type of data in a time-efficient manner to produce accurate results.

 With a retail environment, cluster analysis has many applications and benefits.

 Firstly, you can use it for customer segmentation.
-This allows you to group consumers according to similarities, demographics and purchase behaviour.
+It allows you to group consumers according to similarities, demographics and purchase behaviour.

-You can use different techniques to create clusters of consumers who can be classified differently according to demographic variables, needs, wants and purchasing patterns.
+You can use different techniques to create clusters of consumers and classify them differently according to demographic variables, needs, wants and purchasing patterns.

 You can also use store and category-related attributes such as geographic location and available shelf space to cluster a product category.
-Once you create your clusters, you can better describe, understand and target your main shopper segments per cluster as well as develop category-level strategies to ensure a profitable outcome for your business.
+Once you create your clusters, you can better describe, understand and target your main shopper segments per cluster and develop category-level strategies to ensure a profitable outcome for your business.

 When implementing cluster analysis in business, it’s critical to understand the difference between standardisation and localisation.

-A standardised strategy focuses on a single-assortment, mass-market approach while a localised strategy focuses on a store-specific approach.
-A clustered approach is the best mix between the two strategies as this allows you to understand your customers and the financial drivers along with effective resource management to create a profitable result.
+A standardised strategy focuses on a single-assortment, mass-market approach.
+Meanwhile, a localised strategy focuses on a store-specific approach.
+A clustered approach is the best mix between the two strategies since it allows you to understand your customers and the financial drivers along with effective resource management to create a profitable result.